Rutland Record 28 – A Coconut Cup, a Royal Governess,

 and a Man who Sold his Wife

-annual journal, Rutland Record.
-As always, this publication contains articles on
+its annual journal, Rutland Record.
+As always, this publication contains articles

-different aspects of the county’s past as well as notes on the activities of local
+on different aspects of the county’s past as well as notes on the activities of

-organisations involved in work on its archaeology, history, museums and archives.
+local organisations involved in work on its archaeology, history, museums and

-of late medieval wills from various sources covering five generations of the
+selection of late medieval wills from various sources covering five generations

-closely related to each other.
-They reveal much about the standard of living of
+were closely related to each other.
+They reveal much about the standard of

-the wealthy urban merchants and country gentry of the period, and describe the
+living of the wealthy urban merchants and country gentry of the period, and

 Another article, by retired librarian J D Bennett, gives details of the life of Lady Charlotte Finch, who became